 If you feel that you have suffered discrimination then you should seek advice from ATL.
-The matter should be raised with the school either by you, or by your union representative, as appropriate.
+The matter should be raised with your employer either by you, or by your representative.

-Hopefully, the problem will be resolved with your employer, either informally, or the through the grievance procedure.
-If not possible, then a case may need to be brought against the employer in an Employment Tribunal, within three months of the alleged act of discrimination.
-This page sets out information about discrimination legislation, notes on specific areas of law and information about race equality policies for schools.
+Hopefully the problem will be resolved with your employer, either informally, or through the grievance procedure.
+If that is not possible, then a case may need to be brought against the employer in an Employment Tribunal.
+A case must be presented to an Employment Tribunal within three months of the alleged act of discrimination.

 What is discrimination?